I am a second year Electrical Engineering major at UCLA

 In the ARNI (Algorithmic Research in Network Information flow) Lab under Professor Christina Fragouli,

-to use MATLAB to simulate different schemes in choosing communication paths and how these schemes affected
+used MATLAB to simulate different schemes in choosing communication paths and analyzed how these schemes affected

 the capacity.
 I was able to present my research at the Annual NSF REU Meeting of the Minds and at the